bensig/benobi-one-src/content/about.md

 Curiousity is an art form itself.
 I've always been a very curious person.
 I love to learn about people and I love to learn new tricks.
 My main interests are: internet philosophy, blockchain, building consumer apps, linux \ web security, air quality, dogs, chess, and astrology.

-Before going full-force into building products in 2017, I ran a technology consulting company that I started back in college.
+I am driven by the act of creation.
+Before going full-time into creating products in 2017, I ran a technology consulting company that I started back in college.
 The consulting company took me on many adventures and introduced me to many great people - it's still profitable and being run by my business partner today!
 Now, I work at a VC-backed startup that also raised money through an ICO.

 I strongly believe that privacy is a natural right of humans.
 I don't personally have much to hide, but it seems to me that hiding our patterns makes us less predictable and less easily controlled.
 I had a dream that it is my mission in life to protect the internet - it gets to be free, safe, and fun.